 Embarking on the journey…

-Usually, a person has a good sense that death might be just around the corner.
+Usually, a person has a good sense that death might just be around the corner.
 There might be dreams of loved ones that have passed before us.
-There might be a strange feeling that it’s time."
+There might be a strange feeling that it’s time.

 In accordance with your need for personal space, we can guide you and your family in learning the ancient art of conscious dying.
 As you go through this amazing process, you and your family will be engulfed in a strong feeling of love and gratitude that heals many wounds.
 This is a precious time of healing for families and friendships, of mutual forgiveness and of letting go.

 We can support you in how to make death the special and natural experience it was meant to be, at home, surrounded by loved ones.
 Once death has occurred, we help you create a sacred space.
 In a healing, respectful atmosphere, we care for the body and show you (if you so wish) how to wash it, anoint it and prepare a beautiful viewing bed using simple cooling techniques (rather than toxic embalming).
-This will allow you to keep the body at home for up to three days, so that the closest family and friends can truly come to terms with the death.
-These three days are vital for close family and friends to fully understand in their bodies and souls that their loved one has moved on.
-Three days are also the time - as many religions agree - the soul needs to fully understand and embrace the transition they just experienced.
+This will allows you to keep the body at home for up to three days, so that the closest family and friends can truly come to terms with the death.
+This time is vital for close family and friends to fully understand in their bodies and souls that their loved one has moved on.
+Three days are also the time – as many religions agree – the soul needs to fully understand and embrace the transition they just experienced.